3laween/colada-sdk-ios/USAGE.md

 - **Privacy block (19.3)** behaves the same, but ATT state must be granted explicitly in the simulator's Settings.

-### 19.14 App Store Connect privacy warnings

-- The SDK ships its own `PrivacyInfo.xcprivacy` — its collected-data declarations (`DeviceId`, and `Name`/`EmailAddress`/`PhoneNumber` when you use `reportRegistration`) and tracking domains are already covered by the SDK's manifest.
-- **You** must declare in **your app's** manifest anything your own code collects.
-If you never call `reportRegistration`, no user PII ever leaves the device through the SDK.

 ### 19.15 Version / cache problems in general